stadimeti19/Donateables/README.md

 ## Cross-Platform Development

-This Android app is part of a larger cross-platform solution.
-The iOS version is maintained in a separate repository to ensure clean separation of concerns while sharing the same Firebase backend.
+This repository contains both Android and iOS apps that share the same Firebase backend, enabling seamless cross-platform functionality while maintaining clean separation between the two codebases.

 **Donateables Team** - Making donations easier, one match at a time.